 What Primal Muscle Claims Does the Company Make?

-Looking for information on Primal Muscles claims can be tricky for a few key reasons.
+For a few key reasons, looking for information on Primal Muscles claims can be tricky.
 First off, Primal Muscle doesn’t share research or clinical information for any supplements or the ingredients used to formulate them.
 What they do offer, is a lot of quotes that are supposed to be from product users.
 In between all the quotes, there are a few bits and pieces of a description or claim, but we’re not sure we can rely on that information.

 For example, on the MesoFX product page, the description says, “MesoFX is one of the coolest supplements we’ve ever seen.
 It was developed in Russia decades ago and was used by Russian powerlifters to ‘legally cheat’ their way to a BRUTAL, sweeping victory over the whole world in the 80’s Olympics because it was undetectable on drug tests back then!”